FlyingFathead/whisper-transcriber-telegram-bot/README.md

 # whisper-transcriber-telegram-bot

-A local Whisper AI transcriber bot for Telegram, utilizing a local GPU or CPU for processing -- no API required!
+A local Whisper AI transcriber bot for Telegram, utilizing a local GPU or CPU for processing.
+No pay-as-you-go Whisper API access required -- just utilize your locally available hardware.

 Runs on Python 3.10+.